 Sometimes textual results are also coupled with graphical displays.
-Kodish and Gittelsohn (2011) present a graphical display of data results from QDA showing linkages found in diabetes study.
+Kodish and Gittelsohn (2011) present a graphical display of data results from QDA showing linkages found in diabetes study (Figure 4 below).

 In this example there are Categories which form Themes: